marfarma/file-un-attach/readme.txt

 === File Un-Attach ===
 Contributors: Hax
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8SJEQXK5NK4ES
-Tags: image,gallery,attach,attached,unattach,unattached,file,files,un-attach,assign,remove,detach,attachments,multiple
+Tags: image,gallery,attach,attached,unattach,unattached,file,files,un-attach,assign,remove,detach,attachments,multiple,attachments,media,custom post type,post type
-Requires at least: 3.1.0
+Requires at least: 3.0.0
-Tested up to: 3.2.1
+Tested up to: 3.3.1
-Stable tag: 0.5.1
+Stable tag: 0.5.5

 This plugin will allow you to attach a single file to multiple posts, but will also will allow you to detach any file.